adobe-type-tools/drawBotProofing/README.md

 ### `overlay-proof`

-In-process proofing tool overlaying releated fonts on top of each other.
+Proofing tool for overlaying releated fonts on top of each other.
+Some smartness is used to make sure fonts end up on the same baseline.

 To-Do:
-- do not rely on built-in line spacing and hhea ascender
 - make font pairing smarter
 - allow overlaying static and VF